eth-easl/pecan-experiments/experiments/pecan/README.md

 ### Kick-the-tires and ResNet

 For the initial `kick-the-tires` phase please go through steps 1-6 ("Getting Started" example).
-For the `full evaluation` of the ResNet experiment, please complete steps.
+For the `full evaluation` of the ResNet experiment, please complete all steps.

 1. **Activate tmux window**.
 Since some of our experiments can take long to run, make sure to set up a terminal multiplexer such as `tmux` in case your connection is interrupted.
 A very short introduction can be found at the end of this readme.
 2. **Activate the Artifact Eval virtual environment** `source ~/atc_venv/bin/activate`